ethanyichengfeng/ethanyichengfeng.github.io/_pages/about.md

 Prior to MIT, I received my Bachelor's degree from Tsinghua University in 2018.
 I also spent a summer as a research assistant at Stanford, where I was advised by Prof. [John Pauly](https://web.stanford.edu/~pauly/) and Prof. [Greg Zaharchuk](https://profiles.stanford.edu/greg-zaharchuk). -->

 Hello there!
 I'm Yicheng Feng, you can just call me Ethan.
-I am currently a two-and-a-half-year master's student at Tianjin University, specializing in Software Engineering.
+I am currently a two-and-a-half-year master's student at Tianjin University, China, specializing in Software Engineering.
 My focus is on cloud and edge computing, particularly resource management, scheduling, container optimization, and edge intelligence.
 I have a strong passion for cloud-native technology.

 At present, I am working as a Research Assistant at The Chinese University of Hong Kong under the guidance of Prof. [Henry Xu](https://henryhxu.github.io/).
 I've embarked on research in the realm of video systems, which presents an entirely new and exciting challenge!

 My master's advisor is Prof. [Xiaofei Wang](http://www.drxiaofei.wang/), and if all goes well, I will be graduating in January next year :).
 During this journey, I had the privilege of interning with the IaaS team at [PPIO](https://www.ppio.cn/) Edge Clouds Co., Ltd., China.
 This experience led to a series of fruitful industry-academic collaborative projects – truly exhilarating!

-Before my time at TJU, I obtained my Bachelor's degree from Jiangnan University in 2021.
+Before my time at TJU, I obtained my Bachelor's degree from Jiangnan University, China, in 2021.
 Those were four vibrant and eventful years.
 I represented the school in provincial sports games, took on roles as a host, model, and voice actor.
-Together with my colleagues, I developed numerous Unity games and served as the President of the School-Student Union and class monitor.
+Together with my partners, I developed numerous Unity games and served as the President of the School-Student Union and class monitor.
 I have a deep affection for JNU.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.test